A barn turned beach house a mile from sandy Beadnell Bay.

 The hugely popular Ship Inn at Low Newton (3 miles) is renowned for great seafood lunches and its microbrewery, or try the Joiners Arms in Newton By The Sea.
 Continue south down the coast to sample delicious crab sandwiches at the highly regarded Jolly Fisherman at Craster (6.4 miles) or head to the lovely Shoreline Cafe for a steaming cappuccino and home-made cakes - muddy boots and dogs welcome!
 A must-visit is Robson’s Smokehouse, home of the famous Craster kippers as well as a wonderful selection of smoked delicacies, fresh fish, shellfish, cheeses and other delicious local produce from the Northumberland heartlands.

-In the opposite direction at nearby Beadnall (3.2 miles) you will find The Craster Arms, a traditional coaching inn serving a range of hearty meals, as well as The Landing, Beadnall Bay a brand new beach bar & restaurant specialising in seafood dishes.
+In the opposite direction at nearby Beadnell (3.2 miles) you will find The Craster Arms, a traditional coaching inn serving a range of hearty meals, as well as The Landing at Beadnell Bay, a brand new beach bar & restaurant specialising in seafood dishes.
 The village also offers a post office and general convenience store for basic essentials.

-Follow north on the coastal trail will take you to the seaside town of Seahouse (4.9 miles) to enjoy traditional fish and chips or for evening dining try the Black Swan Inn, a new bistro pub serving mouth-watering meals with a focus on fresh fish.
-If it is Italian dishes you are looking for, head to the popular Insieme Seahouses restaurant.
+Travelling north on the coastal trail will take you to the seaside town of Seahouses (4.9 miles) to enjoy traditional fish and chips or for evening dining try the Black Swan Inn, a new bistro pub serving mouth-watering meals with a focus on fresh fish.
+If it is Italian cusuine you're looking for, head to the popular Insieme Seahouses restaurant.
 The town also has a good-sized Co-op convenience store on the high street, family bakers and a handful of independent shops.